DrTimSEvans/Closeness/README.md

-# Code for Closness Paper
+# Code for Closeness Paper
  Simple code used for analysis in the closeness paper.